-The legislation would stop what one Alabama Retail Association member calls “robbery without a gun.”
+The legislation would have stopped what one Alabama Retail Association member calls “robbery without a gun.”

-Pharmacist Hamp Russell, owner of City Drug on Dexter Avenue, just blocks from the Alabama Capitol, recently told Alabama Retail that his city business license – which is more than $12,000 – is based on his total revenue, rather than taxable revenue.
+Pharmacist Hamp Russell, owner of City Drug on Dexter Avenue, just blocks from the Alabama Capitol, told Alabama Retail that his city business license – which is more than $12,000 – is based on his total revenue, rather than taxable revenue.

 Prescription drugs in Alabama are not taxed.
 Those costly medications account for 90 percent of City Drug’s inventory, and the amount the drug store makes on prescription drugs “is determined by an insurance company” or Medicaid and Medicare, Russell said.
 He said his profit margin is less than 2 percent.
 The city “is robbing me without a gun,” said the business owner, who has been an Alabama Retail Association member since 2015.

-Marsh stopped this legislation last year because he said cities would lose revenue they had already budgeted.
-Thursday, Marsh asked that pharmacists and local governments come to some agreement before the bill receives a vote in the House.
-Ken Smith, executive director of the Alabama League of Municipalities, has told lawmakers the loss to cities would “have to be made up with some other revenue.”
+Marsh stopped this legislation in 2016 because he said cities would lose revenue they had already budgeted.
+In the 2017 session, Marsh asked that pharmacists and local governments come to some agreement before the bill received a vote in the House.
+Ken Smith, executive director of the Alabama League of Municipalities, told lawmakers the loss to cities would “have to be made up with some other revenue.”
 Smith also called the legislation a “gateway” bill that would lead to attempts by other industries to reduce their business license obligations.

-In 2016, the governor pocket vetoed legislation that would have limited where and under what circumstances home health care or durable medical equipment companies need a city business license.
+In 2016, the governor at that time pocket vetoed legislation that would have limited where and under what circumstances home health care or durable medical equipment companies need a city business license.
+Similar legislation did not advance that far in 2017.

 The Alabama Retail Association supports simplification of business and delivery licenses in Alabama.